-The Bioreactor intangible asset is depreciated on a straight line basis at a rate of 7%.
+The Bioreactor intangible asset is amortized on a straight-line basis at a rate of 7%.
 At each reporting date, the Company is required to assess its long-lived assets for potential indicators of impairment.
 If any such indication exists, the Company estimates the recoverable amount of the asset or CGU and compares it to the carrying value.
-In addition, irrespective of whether there is any indication of impairment, the Company is required to test long-lived assets with definite lives which are not yet available for use at least annually.